How does this company make money?

 Who depends on this company?

-State Grid Corporation regional subsidiaries depend on baseload hydroelectric generation for grid stability.
-Industrial manufacturers in Shandong and Hebei provinces depend on contracted power delivery to maintain production schedules.
-Beijing municipal utilities depend on clean energy quotas drawn from this supply to meet air quality compliance requirements.
+State Grid Corporation's regional subsidiaries depend on the company's hydroelectric output to keep the local grid stable.
+Industrial manufacturers in Shandong and Hebei provinces schedule their production around contracted power deliveries from this company.
+Beijing municipal utilities rely on it to meet the clean energy quotas tied to the city's air quality targets.

 How does this company scale?